Canonical Distillation of Entanglement: Introduction

 There is a close correspondence between entanglement and energy \cite{enten, ecost, eform, be}.
 Moreover, consideration of statistical ensembles of quantum states of a system in terms of various constraints on its energy and number of particles is crucial in several areas of physics, including in quantum communication.
 An important example is the classical capacity of a noiseless quantum channel \cite{classchan,yuen,holevo,infen} for transmitting classical information using quantum states.
 The classical capacity is quantified by the von Neumann entropy of the maximally mixed quantum state that can be sent through the noiseless quantum channel.
 The \textquotedblleft Holevo bound\textquotedblright \cite{classchan,yuen,holevo} dictates that at most $n$ bits of classical information can be transmitted using $n$ distinguishable qubits, thereby predicting an infinite capacity for infinite dimensional systems, such as the bosonic channels \cite{infen}.
 Since the energy required to achieve infinite capacity is also infinite, such non-physicality can be taken care of by calculating the capacity under appropriate energy constraints.
 Constraints on available energy can also be active in other quantum information protocols including infinite- as well as finite-dimensional systems and in particular may give rise to a novel understanding of the interplay between entanglement and energy.
 For example, to implement ideas like quantum repeaters for long-distance quantum state distribution, an energy-constrained protocol for the distillation of entanglement may be necessary.
-Evidently, in that case, the energy of the states involved in the distillation process must follow constraints according to the physical situation in hand.
+Evidently, in that case, the energy of the states involved in the distillation process must follow constraints according to the physical situation in hand, especially in the case of implementation of the protocol in the laboratory, where arbitrary amount of energy is not accessible.
 The logical choice of such constraints may include bounds on average energy, or maximum available energy of the quantum states.

 In this paper, we consider the process of distillation of highly entangled quantum states of shared systems from weakly entangled ones within the realm of limited resources.
 Specifically, we propose that a distillation protocol have to be carried out under an energy constraint, and refer to it as \textquotedblleft canonical\textquotedblright distillation.
 We prove that non-interacting Hamiltonians lead to situations where canonically distillable states form a set of measure zero.
 The situation, however, drastically changes with the inclusion of interaction terms.
 We consider several paradigmatic interacting Hamiltonians of spin-$\frac{1}{2}$ systems, viz. the transverse-field $XY$ model \cite{xymodel,xybooks}, the longitudinal-field $XY$ model, and the $XXZ$ model in an applied field \cite{xxzmodel}, and the concept of canonical distillation is probed in each case.
 The interrelation between canonical distillability and the temperature in thermal states is also investigated.
 The findings are generic in the sense that they hold also in higher dimensions and for higher number of parties.
 The energy constraint in these cases is introduced by respectively considering a bilinear-biquadratic Hamiltonian \cite{bbh} of two spin-$1$ particles and a multisite transverse $XY$ model.